• Webinars

 Step 3: Deploy Implementation on Cache

-Deploy this class and all dependent assemblies on NCache by referring to Deploy Providers in Administrator’s Guide for help.
+Deploy this class and all dependent assemblies on NCache by referring to Deploy Providers in the Administrator’s Guide for help.

 Step 4: Use Extensible Dependency

-The following code shows how to add data into the cache using the Insert method with extensible dependency enabled.
+The following code shows how to add data into the cache using the Insert method with Extensible Dependency enabled.

 • Java